-It is usually a workout for glutes and hips flexor; however, you can incorporate it in your bodyweight home workout routine to improve low back stability.
+It is usually a workout for glutes and hip flexors; however, you can incorporate it into your bodyweight home workout routine to improve low back stability.

-- Start with lying on your back with your knees bent and feet flat on the ground.
-Keep your arms extended at your sides on the floor for the support.
+- Start 9lying on your back with your knees bent and feet flat on the ground.
+Keep your arms extended at your sides on the floor for support.
 That’s the beginning position.

-- Now tighten your abs and glutes and raise your hips off the ground until your knees, hips and the chest forms a straight line.
+- Now tighten your abs and glutes and raise your hips off the ground until your knees, hips, and chest form a straight line.

-- Hold into this position for a couple of seconds then slowly lower it down into the starting position.
+- Hold into this position for a couple of seconds, then slowly lower it into the starting position.

 Wide push-ups provide significant benefits to the overall upper body, including the back.
 They strengthen the arms, shoulders, chest, core, and back, improve overall strength, and promote muscle growth.

-If you like, you can incorporate it in your bodyweight back workout routine at home.
+If you like, you can incorporate it into your bodyweight back workout routine at home.

 How to do a wide push-up

-- Start with keeping your hands wider than shoulder-width apart and make sure they are in line with your chest.
+- Start with keeping your hands wider than shoulder-width apart, and ensure they align with your chest.